noirb/SIGViewer/README.md

 Run this script from the directory you want to make your "SIGVerse Root" (e.g. one directory level above the location you cloned SIGViewer to).
 It will:

-1. Detect any Visual Studio installations on your machine and prompt you to choose one
+1. Detect any Visual Studio installations on your machine (and prompt you to choose one if there are several)
+2. Check for CMake and 7-Zip, and if they can't be found prompt you for their location (in case you have them on your desktop or something)
-2. Download recent versions of all of the above dependencies, excluding [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html), [CMake](https://cmake.org/download/) and [7-Zip](http://www.7-zip.org/) (which you should install yourself before starting).
+3. Download recent versions of all of the above dependencies, excluding [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html), [CMake](https://cmake.org/download/) and [7-Zip](http://www.7-zip.org/) (which you should install yourself before starting).
 If you're using a version of Visual Studio newer than 2012, you will also need to [download the Ogre SDK yourself from here](http://ogre3d.org/forums/viewtopic.php?t=69274), since those builds aren't hosted in a location the script can automatically pull from.
-3. Unzip them into your "SIGVerse Root" with the following structure:
+4. Unzip them into your "SIGVerse Root" with the following structure:
     `SIGVerseRoot\*        -- SIGVerse projects (SIGViewer, etc.)`
     `SIGVerseRoot\external -- All other dependencies`
-4. Compile necessary Boost libraries used by Ogre and CEGUI
+5. Compile necessary Boost libraries used by Ogre and CEGUI
-5. Compile CEGUI and its dependencies
+6. Compile CEGUI and its dependencies
-6. Compile libSSH2 (using the zlib from CEGUI's dependencies)
+7. Compile libSSH2 (using the zlib from CEGUI's dependencies)
+8. Compile X3D and SIGService
-7. Generate a script named `setenv.bat`, which can be invoked any time in the future to set all the necessary environment variables to build SIGViewer.
+9. Generate a script named `setenv.bat`, which can be invoked any time in the future to set all the necessary environment variables to build SIGViewer.
 After running this script, you can open the project from the commandline via `devenv SIGViewer_2010.sln`.

-You will need to build X3D and SIGService yourself, using the including solution files.
-Make sure to use the same version of Visual Studio for this as for everything else!

 Before running the powershell script, you may need to change powershell's execution policy, which is `restricted` by default.
 To do so, run powershell as an administrator, and then execute the command: `Set-ExecutionPolicy RemoteSigned`